Sunday the 16th of January 2022

 Now the contest news

-The 432MHz UK Activity Contest takes place on 10 December from 2000 to 2230UTC.
-Using all modes the exchange is signal report, serial number and locator.
+On Tuesday it’s the 1.3GHz UKAC, which takes place from 2000 to 2230UTC.
+Using all modes, the exchange is signal report, serial number and locator.

-And that’s all for this week from the propagation team.
+And that’s all from the propagation team this week.